Learning Visual-Audio Representations for Voice-Controlled Robots: Methodology

 \subsubsection{Simulation environment and data collection}

-At each timestep, the environment produces a positive and a negative sound.
-If an object is in the view of the robot camera in a navigation task, or when the robot's gripper tip aligns with an object in a manipulation task, the robot receives a positive sound command corresponding to the object and a negative sound command that does not match the object.
-We let the robot randomly move in the environment and automatically collect visual-audio triplets $(\mathbf{I}, \mathbf{S^+}, \mathbf{S^-})$, where $\mathbf{I} \in \mathbb{R}^{n\times n}$ is the current RGB image from the robot's camera and serves as the anchor, $\mathbf{S^+} \in \mathbb{R}^{l\times m}$ is the Mel Frequency Cepstral Coefficients (MFCC)~\cite{davis1980comparison} of the positive sound commands, and $\mathbf{S^-} \in \mathbb{R}^{l\times m}$ is the MFCC of the negative sound commands.
-We use $l$ to denote the number of frames in time axis and $m$ to denote the number of features in frequency axis.
-If the agent does not trigger a sound, the robot will hear no positive sound, $\mathbf{S^+}=\mathbf{0}_{l\times m}$.
-More specifically, in a manipulation task, the empty sound happens when its gripper tip is above none of the objects; in a navigation task, the empty sound happens when the robot does not see or is far away from all objects.
+We let the robot randomly move in the environment and automatically collect visual-audio triplets $(\mathbf{I}, \mathbf{S^+}, \mathbf{S^-})$, where $\mathbf{I} \in \mathbb{R}^{n\times n \times 3}$ is the current RGB image from the robot's camera, $\mathbf{S^+} \in \mathbb{R}^{l\times m}$ is the Mel Frequency Cepstral Coefficients (MFCC)~\cite{davis1980comparison} of the positive sound commands, and $\mathbf{S^-} \in \mathbb{R}^{l\times m}$ is the MFCC of the negative sound commands.
+The positive and negative pair in a triplet tell the agent whether an image is semantically similar or dissimilar to an audio, while the exact class label of the image and the audio remains unknown to the agent.
+For example, when the TurtleBot sees a cone, it hears from the environment that the object is a cone $(\mathbf{S^+})$ but not a sphere $(\mathbf{S^-})$.
+When the TurtleBot does not see or is far away from all objects so that it sees many objects at once, it hears no positive sound, $\mathbf{S^+}=\mathbf{0}_{l\times m}$.